zzz380/FortniteBuilds/README.md

-# allfnbuild
+# Fortnite Builds
-Every Fortnite Build In One,
+All Fortnite Builds.
 # Credit to Crunnie, Simplyblk and more
 They have there own builds so check them out if these dont work.
 # Notices